harshith-ashok/litey/README.md

 ---

-Extemeley simple and light voice assistant that focuses on low latency and average consistency
+Extemeley simple and light voice assistant that focuses on low latency and average consistency.
+It's primary purpose is to run in a Jetson Nano or a Intel NUC.

 ---